aldesantis/the-codeless-code/README.md

 You can find "tags" at the beginning of the text file.
 Only keep the `Number`, translate the `Title`, and possibly `Illus.X.title` for image alt-tags.
 Add `Lang` with your locale and `Translator` with your name, nick, handle as you see fit.
-All others will be ignored (names, topics, geekiness...) and taken from the original english version.
+All others will be ignored (names, topics, geekiness...) and taken from the original English version.

 Credits
 -------